jimmymathews/description_diagrams_examples/README.md

 1. An initial set of vertices of a cube of a given dimension is chosen, for the purpose of the example ('single merge' is 2 adjacent vertices on a standard, 3-dimensional cube; 'more points' is two groups of 4 vertices, each group the set of 4 vertices on a square in a 4-cube.).
 2. The "real-coefficients homological" approach is used to determine a heuristically-optimal graph-ical description of the vertex set.
 3. In this approach, the initial vertex set determines a 1-chain `c_raw` in the barycentric subdivision of the cube.
+This works by drawing in straight edges connecting each vertex to the center of each face containing that vertex.
 4. The geometric length on the cube surface defines a norm on the 1-chains space.
 5. We calculate the member of the homology class of `c_raw` of minimal norm (like a harmonic form).